 This is definitely the top productivity app I recommend to all blogger, entrepreneur, and writer friends.
 Google Keep especially works well in inter-OS marriages: I’m an Apple/Mac girl, and my husband is Android all the way, but we can both collaborate comfortably inside Google Keep.

-I used to be a Todoist junkie.
+I am a Todoist junkie.
 The fact that I can create labels for different projects and “hide” tasks beneath those labels until I’m ready to take them on is second-to-none.
-If I weren’t using Google Keep almost exclusively now because I can share notes with my husband on there, I would be inside Todoist much more often.
+So, now I use Google Keep almost exclusively for all things I need to share notes with my husband, and I’m inside Todoist for purely freelancing projects.
 Simple, user-friendly, and streamlined, Todoist also makes creating recurring tasks super-easy.

 Okay, I’ll step off my soap box now, but seriously, you should check out this app, create a budget, and put your money to work for you (instead of the other way around).